openenergymonitor/learn/view/sustainable-energy/energy/snowdonia-energy-study.md

 ### Developing Zero Carbon Scenarios

-Section 4 on developing zero carbon scenarios builds on this basic analysis with a much more detailed approach involving a 10 year hourly zero carbon energy model, taking into account supply/demand matching requirements, the need for backup for times where there is less wind and solar output.
+Section 5 and 6 on developing zero carbon scenarios builds on this basic analysis with a much more detailed approach involving a 10 year hourly zero carbon energy model, taking into account supply/demand matching requirements, the need for backup for times where there is less wind and solar output.

 <div style="clear:both"></div>